- Core Facilities Finder

 In addition, we support researchers by helping navigate the process of prototype to production run for their initial clinical trials.
 Our EDS provides firmware development and electronic consulting services that could help move an electronic device idea to a functional prototype and further to start the pre-production phase for device.
 We provide PCB (Printed Circuit Board) design and PCB assembly services as well as PLM (Product Life Management) electronic device documentation for CMs (Contract Manufacturers) to build production grade electronic devices.

-As part of the Penn Genomic Analysis Core the DNA Sequencing Facility offers sequencing services on three platforms, gold standard Sanger sequencing on ABI capillary sequencers, next-generation sequencing (NGS) on Ion Torrent PGM and S5 and, Illumina MiSeq along with experimental design and data analysis.
-The NGS service includes library preparation for multiple applications including targeted sequencing, RNA-Seq and Exome-Seq.
-The capillary sequencers also enable microsatellite genotyping and fragment analysis for VNTR, SNaPshot and Human Cell Line Authentication.
-The molecular biological services include PCR, cloning, subcloning, mutagenesis, construct preparation and, plasmid DNA preps at different scales.
+As part of the Penn Genomic Analysis Core, an Abramson Cancer Center Shared Resource, the DNA Sequencing Facility offers sequencing services on three platforms, gold standard Sanger sequencing on ABI capillary sequencers, next-generation sequencing (NGS) on Ion Torrent PGM and S5 and, Illumina MiSeq and Next-Seq along with consultation, experimental design and data analysis.
+The NGS service includes library preparation to sequencing to data analysis.
+Both amplicon-based and capture-based enrichments are offered for targeted sequencing.
+The capillary sequencers also enable Human Cell Line Authentication, microsatellite genotyping and fragment analysis for VNTR, SNaPshot etc. The molecular biological services include PCR, cloning, subcloning, mutagenesis, construct preparation and, plasmid DNA preps at different scales.

-As part of the Penn Genomic Analysis Core the Molecular Profiling Facility provides full service whole genome and targeted molecular profiling of DNA and RNA on multiple platforms.
+As part of the Penn Genomic Analysis Core, an Abramson Cancer Center Shared Resource, the Molecular Profiling Facility provides full service whole genome and targeted molecular profiling of DNA and RNA on multiple platforms.
 The Core supports quantitative RNA profiling (gene expression) on Affymetrix GeneChips and high-throughput Gene Titan instruments, Fluidigm BioMark HD and, ABI QS 12K real-time PCR machine.
 DNA profiling (genotyping) is offered on Affymetrix SNP GeneChip and high-throughput Gene Titan instruments, Fluidigm BioMark HD and, ABI QS 12K.
-Agilent aCGH platform provides genome- wide chromosomal analysis.
+Agilent aCGH and, Affymetrix CytoScan and OncoScan platforms provide genome- wide chromosomal analysis.
 The users benefit from consultation and training available throughout their projects, including during experimental design and budget development, sample accrual, data management and analyses and, manuscript preparation.

 The University of Pennsylvania (Penn) Preclinical Vector Core is a World-recognized resource for investigators requiring viral vectors for preclinical studies and other basic research applications such as gene therapies for acquired and inherited diseases.
 The mission of the Preclinical Vector Core is to provide the greatest service to the community through the production of high quality vectors and the widespread distribution of improved vector technologies.
 The Core has evolved considerably since its establishment over two decades ago, both in scope and capacity, as dictated by the needs of a changing field.
 The main objective of the Core is to provide investigators access to state-of-the-art adeno-associated viral vector technology.